Net Promoter Score for Data Teams

 Without a survey like this, it's difficult to quantify the impact of the data team or the satisfaction of the employees with the data product.
 The added benefit about measuring this metric monthly is the ability to benchmark new initiatives and tools that your team is interested in on-boarding.

 After the analysis has been complete, we recommend sharing the analysis with the team and deciding what new initiative your team can focus on to improve this metric, or whether the already planned work will address the issues.
 Make sure you continuously report the improvement from this metric and make it clear to stakeholders that this metric is something that your data team is measure and trying to improve.
+Our next post will focus on the future of the data analytics space

 We hope that this metric can help data teams measure the impact of their work, quantify their value to the business, and make better decisions about where to spend a majority of their time.
 Data teams know first hand that if you can't measure it, you can't improve it.
 With the data NPS, we hope data teams can focus on the things that matter and improve their work to make every employee more confident when using company data!